-Landlords can only deduct money from deposits for breakages or damage caused by misuse of the property or its fixtures or fittings.
+Landlords can only deduct money from deposits for unpaid rent and bills, breakages or damage caused by misuse of the property or its fixtures or fittings.

 Keep a copy of the photos and the inventory safe.
 This should make things easier when it comes to move out.